About the nvfwupd Command#

 Global options:

-BMC target comprising BMC IP address and BMC login credentials
+BMC target comprising BMC IP address and BMC login credentials.
+The servertype sub-option is optional.

 -v --verbose Chosen path for logfile (optional).
 Default path is current working directory.